SPIRIT

 Iran: As it is currently not possible to transfer grants to Iran, researchers in Iran are not eligible to apply to SPIRIT.

-There will be one submission deadline for SPIRIT proposals each year, on 2 November, 17:00 Swiss local time.
+The submission deadline for SPIRIT proposals is on 5 November, 17:00 Swiss local time.
 The evaluation process will be completed at the end of May the following year.
 Approximately twelve projects can be funded per year.

 We recommend considering the principles of the Commission for Research Partnerships with Developing Countries (KFPE) when designing the proposal.